-- As part of our coursework (SWK281), a faculty member will become your program mentor, shepherding you through upper level courses and your fieldwork internship
+- Learn from a faculty member who will become your program mentor, shepherding you through upper-level courses and your fieldwork internship.

 Examines cultures and experiences of minority ethnic groups in the U.S., and the impact of prejudice, discrimination and racism on these minority groups and on white society.
 Cross-listed SWK 311.
 Minimum grade of "C" for social work majors.

 The social work programs at Spring Arbor University are accredited by the Council on Social Work Education (CSWE), which ensures students, employers and graduate social work programs that SAU graduates have received an education that meets CSWE's rigorous standards.

 Covers theoretical foundations of generalist social work practice with individuals and families.
 Theories of Human Behavior and Social Environment (HBSE) will be applied to practice of assessment, goal-setting, intervention, termination and practice evaluation.
 Special attention given to intervention with diverse and vulnerable populations.
 Problem-solving process is learned that will also be applied to practice with groups, organizations and communities.
 May be taken concurrently with SWK 335 Interviewing.
 Minimum grade of "C" for social work majors.
 Prerequisite: SWK 305 Human Behavior in the Social Environment, or permission.